Essays in Ephesians #20, Part 1

 The idea that we might be greatly beloved by God is also counter-cultural.
 The truth is that God loves us enough to die for us.
 He loves us enough to give us gifts of grace, peace, divine power and the unsearchable—yes—the fathomless, endless, glorious unsearchable riches of Christ.

-So, on one hand, we are challenged to accept that compared to the goodness of God, we are all unworthy, miserable, needy, sinful wretches and then, on the other hand, to believe that Jesus took our separation from God, the death that we all deserve, and that His sacrifice opens the way for us to receive God’s great love for us.
+So, on one hand, we are challenged to humble ourselves, to accept that compared to the goodness of God, we are all unworthy, miserable, needy, sinful wretches and then, on the other hand, to believe that Jesus took our separation from God, the death that we all deserve, and that His sacrifice opens the way for us to receive God’s great love for us.
 God, the creator and sustainer of the universe, the source of all power, truth and beauty loves you and me.
 Not because we’ve earned it, but because we are.
 We are so important to Him that Jesus died to give His Holy Spirit not only to His beloved followers and to Paul, but to everyone who accepts and returns His love.

 Paul “got it.”
 By God’s grace, he learned to abide in the reality of his own unworthiness and in the power of God’s love.
 And because Paul “got it” God could entrust him with the love, the zeal, the capacity to perform a pivotal task in the history of mankind.
 By God’s grace and the working of God’s power, Paul taught the unsearchable riches of Christ to the Gentiles and changed the face of Western Civilization and global history.